jf-v/ML-Price_prediction_SMA/README.md

 * With the model already created or loaded and the prediction init cell executed, **run the model prediction**(cell 9) any times as needed.
 It can predict for bar series starting from current bar or for a historic bar selected by shift toward current bar index(0)

-### **DISCLAIMER**: The resources available on this project are purely and exclusively for educational purposes, and are not intended as, and shall not be understood or construed as, financial advice.
+>DISCLAIMER: The resources available on this project are purely and exclusively for educational purposes, and are not intended as, and shall not be understood or construed as, financial advice.